 - Some kinds of rice may go through this strainer

-For truly well-rinsed quinoa, consider going with this Winco double fine mesh colander.
+For truly well-rinsed quinoa, consider going with this Winco single fine mesh colander.

 You’ll have a hard time finding a strainer that has smaller holes than this one.